gustavocargc/electric_vehicle/README.md

-# electric_vehicle
-Prediction of energy consumption in electric cars
+# Prediction of energy consumption in electric cars

 A transportation and logistics company wants to migrate its fleet to electric cars in order to reduce costs.